prakattuladhar/big-data-uni-project/README.md

 # ICS613-50 Group Project
+---

-Group Members: Prakat Tuladhar, Seong Kang
+Group Members: Prakat Tuladhar, Seong Kang<br/>
 Date: Fall of 2022

 The goal of this project to use the big data computing tools we cover in this class to analyze and